0kamrulhasan0/.dotfiles/README.md

 ## Windows Installtion
 * Software List

-## Installation Process For Linux WSL
+## Linux WSL
-The Installation Process is very Easy.
+The Installation Process for Linux is very Easy.
 Paste the bellow code into the terminal and run it.
 ```bash
 wget -o init.sh https://raw.githubusercontent.com/0hasankamrul0/My-Default-Settings/install.sh
 ./init.sh